jpcorb20/bet-backtranslation-paraphrase-experiment/README.md

 ## Results

-The bold values in the table shows how BET increased the performance. "all" stands for backtranslation from all the languages in our set.
-We also report the top-performing language too.
+The bold values in the table show how BET increased the performance. "all" stands for backtranslation from all the languages in our set.
+We also report the top-performing languages too.

 |  Model  |   Data   |  Accuracy  |   F1-score  | Precision | Recall |
 |:-------:|:--------:|:-----:|:-----:|:---------:|:------:|